The regular membership fee is $10,000 USD and valid for 12 months after becoming a member.

 This fee covers a variety of certification related administrative tasks provided by the PMA including product approval for a certification registration number (CRN) to begin the process, review and verification of certification results, test logs, certification body reports, and verdicts, verification that the member complies with all other requirements for receiving PMA certification in order to use the PMA certification mark, the process of uploading results to the registration database as well of listing of the certified product and maintenance of that database.

 Fees payable to the certification labs for the services of certifying PMA devices is determined by each lab.
-Links to the PMA approved certification laboratories can be found here for contact purposes.
+Links to the PMA accredited certification laboratories can be found here for contact purposes.